syncfusion-content/angularjs-docs/angularjs/TreeGrid/Getting-Started.md

 {% endhighlight %}

-4.Initialize the TreeGrid with data source created in last step.
+4.Initialize the tree grid with data source created in the previous step.

 {% highlight js %}